 D. Rules are made for a reason and should be followed.

-6. A new employee was hired last month, and he still hasn’t got used to how fast-paced your department is.
+6. A new employee was hired last month, and he still hasn’t gotten used to how fast-paced your department is.
 What do you do?

 A. You usually tell people what to do to be efficient, and he is no different.
 You don’t mind directing your colleagues.

-B. You encourage him to shadow you so he can learn how to do the job properly and efficiently, just like you.
+B. You encourage him to shadow you to learn how to do the job properly and efficiently, just like you.

 C. You let him work the job out on his own.
 He was given all the necessary tools in school to be successful.

-D. You tell a few colleagues about the issue, and you work together to make sure he is getting the proper training he needs.
+D. You tell a few colleagues about the issue and work together to ensure he gets the proper training.

 7. How do you prefer to make a big decision at work?